 - 1) You can register with your vet clinic only.
-This option is usually used for indoor only cats.
-Just remember only you and your vet have access to this number. - 2) New Zealand Companion Animal Registry This is a New Zealand wide data base.
+This option is usually used for people who live out of town, or the cat never leaves the property.
+Just remember only you and your vet have access to this number. - 2) New Zealand Companion Animal Registry- This is a New Zealand wide data base.
 Your information and your animal's information is uploaded onto the data base, meaning that if your animal became lost in another district or a member from the public picked your kitten up and either took it to the SPCA or another vet clinic, they can access that information and get in touch with you.
 This is accessible New Zealand wide, so the chances of reuniting with your pet are much higher.